God’s statutes are His laws, His commandments. (De 4:40) We ask God to cause our hearts to be sound in His statutes so we won’t be ashamed.(Ps 119:80)

 God hates the lying tongue (Pr 6:17), and His life in us does the same.
 (Ps 119:163) It’s our love of truth that marks us as His children (2Th 2:10); anyone who loves and lives in lies is not a child of God.
 (Re 22:15) We’re not only to believe the truth (2Th 2:13), we’re to walk in it (Ps 86:11) and cling to it as priceless.
 (Pr 23:23)

-Though circumstances may be tempting, and the devil lure us into believing that deliberately deceiving others will be for the best, the Spirit of Truth (Jn 16:13) calls us to higher ground, if we’re willing to trust Him, away from lying, to choose the way of truth.
+Though circumstances may be tempting, and the devil lure us into believing that deliberately deceiving others, or even ourselves, will be for the best, the Spirit of Truth (Jn 16:13) calls us to higher ground, if we’re willing to trust Him, away from lying, to choose the way of truth.
 (Ps 119:29-30)

 The days may soon be upon us when speaking the truth may cost us and/or our loved ones dearly.
 Let us believe that lying will dishonor our Heavenly Father, and eventually cost us more.
 May God have mercy on us, as He evidently did with the Hebrew midwives, Jacob and Rahab.
 May He give us wisdom and grace, and help us withstand in the evil day (Ep 6:13), girded with the armor of truth.
 (14a)